JL000888/R-scripts/README.md

 # R-scripts
-R scripts for the article
+R scripts for the article “Mitochondrial dysfunction drives the pathogenesis of pulmonary arterial hypertension: insights from a multi-omics investigation”